RandomsCTF/write-ups/MMA CTF 1st 2015/Pattern Lock [ppc, warmup] (20)/README.md

 https://github.com/delight-im/AndroidPatternLock
 http://stackoverflow.com/questions/12127833/patterns-possible-on-3x3-matrix-of-numbers

 However, if you're curious about the math behind this, there's a good explanation with Python code in Quora: https://www.quora.com/How-many-combinations-does-Android-9-point-unlock-have/answer/Yoyo-Zhou

-## Flag

-389112
+The flag is `389112`.